Mr. Robot (and five of the best hackers in film & TV)

 Unless you're an expert on the history of cyber-crime, it's unlikely that you'll have heard of Robert Morris.
 A graduate of Cornell University in Ithaca, New York, Morris became the first person ever to be convicted under what was then known in the United States as the Computer Fraud and Abuse Act, a conviction handed down to him after he infected the internet with what is believed to be the world's first 'worm'.
 That was in 1990.

-Hacking, then, is nothing particularly new, but in recent years a series of high-profile hacks have been making headlines all over the world thanks to groups like Anonymous, Lulzsec and others who have been behind cyber attacks on everyone from Sony Pictures to J.P.
+Hacking, then, is nothing particularly new, but in recent years a series of high-profile hacks have been making headlines all over the world thanks to groups like Anonymous, LulzSec and others who have been behind cyber attacks on everyone from Sony Pictures to J.P.
 Morgan.
-The thing that has gripped the public's attention though is their motives; back when the Computer Fraud and Abuse Act was created in 1986 under the administration of Ronald Reagan, the political narrative was one of clearly defined positions – capitalism versus communism, criminals against victims, good versus evil.
+The thing that has gripped the public's attention though is their motives; back when the Computer Fraud and Abuse Act was created in 1986 under the administration of Ronald Reagan, the political narrative was one of the clearly defined positions – capitalism versus communism, criminals against victims, good versus evil.
 Where groups like Anonymous differ from those looking to extract money from victims through phishing scams, for example, is that their targets are selected on grounds of what they perceive to be corporate greed or governmental corruption, giving rise to the term 'hacktivist'.

-It is this climate of moral uncertainty and suspicion of corporate motives that lies behind the inspiration for - and, at least in part, the success of - Mr. Robot.
+It is this climate of moral uncertainty and suspicion of corporate motives that lie behind the inspiration for - and, at least in part, the success of - Mr. Robot.
 Created by Sam Esmail, the series stars Rami Malek as a young cybersecurity engineer and hacker named Elliot Alderson.
 During the day, Elliot works for a cybersecurity firm named Allsafe whose biggest client is E Corp., a huge multinational conglomerate that is presented as the archetypal faceless corporation, so much so that everyone knows them as 'Evil Corp.'

 But Elliot has problems.
 He suffers from social anxiety disorder and clinical depression, spending his sleepless nights hacking into the servers of his clients, the social media profiles of his colleagues and friends, and acting as vigilante towards those whose crimes he is able to uncover.
 When Elliot discovers an erroneous file on E Corp's servers with a message to leave it where it is, he has a moral choice to make and instead of calling it in, he keeps quiet.
 Elliot is subsequently contacted by a mysterious figure named Mr. Robot (played by Christian Slater), the leader of a hacktivist group named fsociety and the man ultimately responsible for the file found on E Corp.'s server.